euroargodev/argopy/docs/contributing.rst

 ===============

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, new features, and ideas are welcome.

-If you are brand new to *argopy* or open source development, we recommend going through the `GitHub "issues" tab <https://github.com/euroargodev/argopy/issues>`_ to find issues that interest you.
+If you are brand new to **Argopy** or open source development, we recommend going through the `GitHub "issues" tab <https://github.com/euroargodev/argopy/issues>`_ to find issues that interest you.
 There are a number of issues listed under `Documentation <https://github.com/euroargodev/argopy/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation>`_